kvassAI/slate/source/includes/_intro.md

 # Introduction

-The ShareActor API is a standard JSON RESTful API.
+The KVASS API is a standard JSON RESTful API.
 The API follows the HTTP standards as often as possible, but there might be some deviations from it in some specific scenarios.

 All responses from the API, including errors, are returned as JSON objects.